 Rescues & Others

 Recently, a new feature has been added but you have to post your transport request first.
-Once that is posted, then go back to your post and at the top under the subject line of it you will see “Map this Request” in red.
+Once that is posted, then go back to your post and at the top under the subject line of it you will see “Map this Request” in blue.
 When you click on that, a Google map comes up with all the pilots listed along the specific route you requested.
 Volunteer rescue fosters will be listed as well though it is up to each sending and receiving rescue to check them out.

-There is also a section on Commercial Transport offers.
 Several people who work for the airlines have volunteered to help fly animals as part of their job.
-Along with this section, there is a wonderful article one of our commercial pilots has written that if extremely informative on how to go about using Commercial airlines.
+Please check under the “Other Volunteer Offers” or the “Pilots Volunteering” forums.
+There is a wonderful article one of our commercial pilots has written that is extremely informative on how to go about using Commercial airlines.
 It is on our Pilots N Paws homepage.